cloak-labs/cloakwp-workspace/wordpress/themes/cloakwp-child-theme/readme.md

 - Modify the Gutenberg theme customizations in `theme.json` (add your own color palette, font sizes, and other Gutenberg feature preferences).
 The default configuration leans heavily towards stripping down the available editing capabilities.
 -

-This theme is ideally used in conjunction with the [NextWP NPM package](https://github.com/kaelansmith/next-wp) and its corresponding [NextWP WordPress plugin](https://github.com/Stikky-Media/next-wp-plugins/).
+This theme is ideally used in conjunction with the [CloakWP NPM package](https://github.com/kaelansmith/cloakwp) and its corresponding [CloakWP WordPress plugin](https://github.com/Stikky-Media/cloakwp-plugins/).